onthegocode/portfolio/README.md

 # My Portfolio Website

-Hello, This is my portfolio website made using ReactJS, you can check out the live website here: andrewrivera.me
+Hey, This is my portfolio website made using ReactJS, you can check out the live website here: andrewrivera.me

 This website was built to provide more information about who I am as a Software Engineer and the projects I have worked on!